-Over the past six years, the doctoral program has undergone a comprehensive program review that was inspired by the Carnegie Foundation Initiative on the Doctorate.
+Over the past seven years, the doctoral program has undergone a comprehensive program review that was inspired by the Carnegie Foundation Initiative on the Doctorate.
 The Carnegie Project, combined with a separate external program review by Dr. Kia Bentley, former president of the Group for the Advancement of Doctoral Education, kicked off a process of curriculum revisioning that was implemented starting in the Fall 2013.
-We are in a time of change in the program - change that will challenge us as a school to further deepen our commitment to quality doctoral education, and ultimately strengthen your educational experience.
+Such changes have enabled our program to be at the cutting edge of social work doctoral training.
+We will continue to grow and adapt in the coming years and welcome your feedback to inform that process.

-Currently, we have 34 active students in our doctoral program.
+Currently, we have 31 active students in our doctoral program.
 Typically, five or six new students enter each year, and they consistently report experiencing a faculty and staff committed to their success and graduation.
 I hope this Handbook provides you with information pertaining to the steps that lead to successful completion of your program and the array of policies and procedures related to those steps, but if you have any questions that remain unanswered, please let me know.